billtubbs/thesis-sims/README.md

 ## Instructions to reproduce the results

+The code has been tested with MATLAB versions 2019b, 2021b.
+It may or may not work with other versions!

-Open the script [rod_obs_sim.m](rod_obs_sim.m) and specify the sequences to include in the simulations in lines 55-57.
+Open the script [rod_obs_sim.m](rod_obs_sim.m) and specify the input data sequences to include in the simulations in lines 55-57.
 For example, specify the first 5 as follows:

 ```
 i_in_seqs = [1, 2, 3, 4, 5];